radumg/AEC-hackathon-Dynamo-Workshop/Part 1 - ZeroTouch/README.md

 [Visual Studio Community 2017](https://www.visualstudio.com/downloads/) (VS) is going to be our IDE, it’s free and fully-featured for students, open-source and individual developers.
 In this part we are going to create a new project, add references and packages and all necessary files.
 It’s very important to set up the project correctly : although it will take some time and it might look confusing at first, it will facilitate development and debugging, making you a better developer.
 Please note that this is how *I personally set up the environment*, there are of course many other ways to do it.

 At the end of this part you'll have generated an empty boilerplate project which you can reuse in the future.
-You can find a the final files of this part inside the "*DynamoWorkshop.ZeroTouch - part 1"* folder.
+You can find a the final files of this part inside the *"1 - Setup"* folder.

 ### New Project